flub78/multitenant/doc/continuous_delivery.md

 They should contain at least the following steps

+* Development, test execution in the development environment
 * Commit.
-Marking of a release candidate
 * Static analysis
 * Unit and features tests (no failure)
-* End to End test on local server
+* Installation
+    - Smoke tests
-* Installation - End to end testing
+    - End to End testing
+* Upgrade
-* Upgrade - End to End testing
+    - End to End testing
+    - performance tests

 ## Commit